queueit/KnownUser.V3.Lua/Examples/Apache/README.md

 - {CUSTOMER_ID} = Your Customer ID can be found on the [Company Profile](https://go.queue-it.net/companyprofile) section of the GO platform.
 - {SECRET_KEY} = Your KnownUser secret key can be found on the Integration tab of the [Account Settings](https://barcelona.go.queue-it.net/account/settings) section of the GO platform.
-- {LIB_FOLDER} = The path to the folder used in Step 1. where the connector library was downloaded.
+- {LIB_FOLDER} = The path to the connector library folder downloaded in step 1.
-- {CFG_FILE} = The path to the folder used in Step 1. where the connector library was downloaded.
+- {CFG_FILE} = The path to the integration configuration file downloaded in Step 2.
 - {URI_PATTERN} = Pattern used to match which requests should go through the handler.
 The default configuration is `/` (forward slash) which will trigger the handler on all requests.
 The trigger will then use the integration configuration to decide what wil be redirected or ignored.
 For fine tuning this configuration please refer to the [LuaMapHandler](https://httpd.apache.org/docs/trunk/mod/mod_lua.html#luamaphandler) documentation.

 Note that setting a custom error response code using `QUEUEIT_ERROR_CODE` is optional.